 Abraham and Jacob were rich.
 Their animals were healthy and multiplied quickly.
-Joseph was governor of Egypt.
+Joseph was governor of Egypt, a rather well-paying job.
 Daniel was one of the most powerful men in Babylon.
 Job was rich at first, and then had his riches restored after he was tested.

 Given these examples, I find it hard to see why the Pharisees should be cursed for being rich, per se.
 The old teachings indicated that it was possible to be righteous and rich.
 Indeed, they often imply that riches are a consequence of righteousness!